peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

-Electronic transitions are the most energetic, associated with electrons transitioning into other energy levels within atoms, or breaking free entirely, in which case there is a continuum absorption, because any extra energy can transform into kinetic energy of the escaping electon.
+Electronic transitions are the most energetic, associated with electrons transitioning into other energy levels within atoms, or breaking free entirely, in which case there is a continuum absorption, because any extra energy can transform into kinetic energy of the escaping electron.
 Electronic transitions are mostly responsible for absorption in the high-frequency part of the spectrum below 300 nm.